-- 5-11(C)(4)(a) Accessory buildings shall not be located in any required front setback and shall not occupy over 25 percent of the side and rear yards combined. - 5-11(C)(4)(b) An accessory building in any required setback shall not exceed the height of the primary building and any applicable height limitations in Subsection 14-16-5-10 (Solar Access) unless it is in a required street side setback, where it shall not exceed the maximum height of a wall or fence allowed by Subsection 14-16-5-7(D). - 5-11(C)(4)(c) On a corner lot, the rear yard of which abuts the front yard of a residentially-zoned lot, an accessory building shall comply with the same street side setback as the primary building. - 5-11(C)(4)(d) An accessory building that is not covered by Subsection (c) above has no required setback from a lot line. - 5-11(C)(4)(e) No accessory building may extend across the width of the rear or side yard unless a passage of at least 5 feet is provided at some point along the width. - 5-11(C)(4)(f) An accessory building may be connected to the principal building with a roof, provided that at least 2 sides of the connecting structure are not enclosed with a material other than that necessary for roof supports.
-The roof shall be located at least as far from any side lot line as is the roof of the principal building. - 5-11(C)(4)(g) All accessory buildings must comply with the provisions in with Articles 14-1, 14-2, and 14-3 of ROA 1994 (Uniform Administrative Code and Technical Codes, Fire Code, and Uniform Housing Code).
+- 5-11(C)(4)(a) Accessory buildings shall not be located in any required front setback and shall not occupy over 25 percent of the side and rear yards combined. - 5-11(C)(4)(b) An accessory building in any required setback shall not exceed the height of the primary building and any applicable height limitations in Subsection 14-16-5-10 (Solar Access) unless it is in a required street side setback, where it shall not exceed the maximum height of a wall or fence allowed by Subsection 14-16-5-7(D). - 5-11(C)(4)(c) On a corner lot, the rear yard of which abuts the front yard of a residentially-zoned lot, an accessory building shall comply with the same street side setback as the primary building. - 5-11(C)(4)(d) Unless specified otherwise in this IDO, an An-accessory building that is not covered by Subsection (c) above has no required setback from a lot line.146 - 5-11(C)(4)(e) No accessory building may extend across the width of the rear or side yard unless a passage of at least 5 feet is provided at some point along the width. - 5-11(C)(4)(f) An accessory building may be connected to the principal building with a roof, provided that at least 2 sides of the connecting structure are not enclosed with a material other than that necessary for roof supports.
+The roof shall be located at least as far from any side lot line as is the roof of the principal building.